The Act aims to protect people who lack

 that should be, account must be taken of the present and past

-ascertained.
-Some adults will be able to express their wishes and
+Some adults will be able to express their wishes and feelings

-feelings clearly, even although they would not be capable of taking
+clearly, although they would not be capable of taking the action or

-the action or decision which you are considering.
-For example,
+decision which you are considering.
+For example, they may continue

-he/she may continue to have opinions about a particular item of
+to have opinions about a particular item of household expenditure,

-household expenditure without being able to carry out the
+without being able to carry out the transaction personally.

-The person must be offered help to communicate his or her views.
+The person must be offered help to communicate their views.
+This

-This might mean using memory aids, pictures, non-verbal
+might mean using memory aids, pictures, non-verbal communication,

-communication, advice from a speech and language therapist or
+advice from a speech and language therapist, or support from an

 Take account of the views of others with an interest in the